 Although clearing cache data is usually recommended when there’s a malfunctioning app, it can also solve SIM card errors.
 Sometimes cache data gets corrupted, which can cause many performance problems for your device.
 Clearing your cached data can fix network crash bugs or force your device to reallocate memory resources, leading to a reconnection to your carrier.

 Here’s how to clear cache data on Android devices:

 - Confirm that you want to clear cached data in the dialog box that appears.

 Solution 6: Switch on Airplane Mode

 There’s always a chance that the “No SIM Card” error message has nothing to do with your SIM card.
-To find out if the SIM card is working, you should try inserting it into a different phone.
+You should try inserting it into a different phone to determine if the SIM card works.
 If it receives signals in the new phone, your signal problem could be miscommunication between the nearby cell towers and your original device.
 In this situation, Airplane mode can be the solution.

 When you activate Airplane mode, you turn off all wireless radios on your device, including cellular radio, Wi-Fi, and Bluetooth.
 Communication with cell towers is cut off immediately.
 Your device is forced to re-establish a connection when you leave Airplane mode.

 To activate Airplane mode on your device,

 - Swipe down (or up) to open the notification screen.

 - Tap on “Airplane mode” or “Flight Mode.”